-All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605 eventually.
-A second batch of 50 Q1s (1842-1891) entered service in 1952 making a total of 127 Q1s in service.
+All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605.
+A second batch of 50 Q1s (1842-1891) entered service in 1952 replacing some non-standard and several early vehicles beyond economic repair.

 Withdrawal of the Q1s commenced in November 1960.
-1812s claim to fame was that following an overhaul she was temporarily transferred to Hanwell Garage in November 1960 and operated the last trolleybus journey from Uxbridge to Hanwell Broadway on 8 November 1960.
+1812's claim to fame was that following an overhaul she was temporarily transferred to Hanwell Garage in November 1960 and operated the last trolleybus journey from Uxbridge to Hanwell Broadway on 8 November 1960.
 1812 remained in service until 31 January 1961.

 On 24 February 1961 1812 was towed to St. Katherine Docks and shipped to Spain where she eventually was transformed to become No. 8 in the Santander -Astillero fleet, rebuilt with a reversed platform and staircase.
 Other Q1 conversions elsewhere were more drastic: many were rebuilt to dual door layout with centre stairs, some as 20-seat single deckers, and two even as dual door lefthand drive motorbuses!

-Following the demise of that system in 1977 the British Trolleybus Society bought her and she was returned to England on 19 June 1977.
+Following the demise of the Santander system in 1977 the British Trolleybus Society bought 1812 and she was returned to England on 19 June 1977.
 Much restoration work needed to be carried out, including conversion back from right-hand running, and this was eventually started in 1999.
 This major project was finally completed in 2001, in time for her re-launch into service at the Spring Bank Holiday of that year.
-Since then it has been discovered that the differential has too much slack in it leading to excessive wear, so her operating days were scaled down and she was ultimately taken out of service.
+Subsequently excessive wear in the rear axles caused her use to be limited but new differentials were produced by David Brown of Huddersfield and fitted in time for her to return to service at the Sandtoft Gathering 2006.